 Skyscraper ad: An ad normally placed vertically down the side of a webpage.
 Can also be used in print mediums too.

 Social Media: Media which allows users to create and share content, and network socially.

 Social purpose: The purpose of a brand's presence online and in social media.

 Unique visitors: The number of distinct visitors on a website, not the number of times they visit.

 Uniform Resource Locator “URL": The address for an online piece of information such as a webpage or image, e.g. www.brightnetwork.co.uk.
 This can also be known as a domain.

 Usability: Whether a website is easy to use.

 Viral: A marketing activity is shared exponentially on social media.

 Voxpop: A short video clip of someone responding to a question about an issue.

-Discover where a marketing and PR graduate scheme can take you today.
-Use our application deadline list to apply.
+Discover where a marketing and PR graduate job can take you today by taking a look at our latest graduate opportunnities.